Meet The GulfSAR Team

 “It is an honor to have the best volunteers in their field come together with a common purpose.
 From our planning, comms and dispatch to our rescue swimmers and K9 specialists, each puts their lives in one another’s hands, knowing a cohesive unit can be the difference between life and death of evacuees.”

-Robbyn Rene’s passion for Search and Rescue began April 19th, 1995, when as a young EMT she answered the call for all available First Responders to assist the Alfred P. Murrah Federal Building in Oklahoma City.
-Over the years, she continued assisting with evacuations and Search + Rescues for Hurricanes and Wild Fires by any means necessary, using the contacts and skills she had acquired through her EMT work and 911 Dispatching for Stanislaus County.
-As fires and hurricanes increased in intensity and frequency, so did Robbyn Rene’s involvement, transforming from a part-time passion to a full-time obsession during the 2020 Hurrican Season.
-In the Fall of 2020 she joined the GulfSAR Team.
+Robbyn’s passion for Search and Rescue began April 19th, 1995, when she answered the call for all available First Responders to assist the Alfred P. Murrah Federal Building in Oklahoma City.
+Over the years, she continued assisting with evacuations along with Search + Rescues for Hurricanes and Wild Fires by any means necessary, using the contacts and skills she had acquired through her EMT work and 911 Dispatching for Stanislaus County.
+As fires and hurricanes increased in intensity and frequency, so did Robbyn’s involvement, transforming from a part-time passion to a full-time obsession during the 2020 Hurricane Season.
+In the Fall of 2020 she joined Jake to form the GulfSAR Team.
 “This isn’t a Team, GulfSAR is a family.
 And there is nothing better than working with a highly skilled, elite group of people that work seamlessly together, due to the trust we’ve built as a family over the years.”

 Ken Turner